 “Metaphysics and Conceptual Analysis: Experimental Philosophy's Place under the Sun.”
-Forthcoming in D. Rose (ed.), Experimental Metaphysics.
-New York: Bloomsbury.
+In D. Rose (ed.), Experimental Metaphysics.
+New York: Bloomsbury, 2017.

 I present a not-particularly-novel picture of the place of conceptual analysis in metaphysics, then discuss the role experimental philosophy might have within this project.

 “Brentano's Philosophical Program.”
 In U. Kriegel (ed.), Routledge Handbook of Franz Brentano and the Brentano School.
 London and New York, Routledge, 2017.

 “Philosophy as Total Axiomatics: Serious Metaphysics, Scrutability Bases, and Aesthetic Evalaution.”
 Journal of the American Philosophical Association 2 (2016): 272-290.

 I argue that Brentano had a philosophical system, which offered a unified account of the true, the good, and the beautiful.

 “Brentano's Latter-day Monism.”
 Brentano Studien 14 (2016): 69-77

 My view of what philosophy/metaphysics is about...